ivyleavedtoadflax/ivyleavedtoadflax.github.io/_posts/2015-07-08-regularised-linear-regression.md

 So the final question remains.
 How will these two models perform against each other: a more complicated model with a very high $\lambda$, or a simpler model with a lower $\lambda$?

-There is almost no difference between the performance of the models on the test set; both do a reasonable jobt; the third order polynomial model gives an error of 1.03, which is very similar to the error given by the simpler model 1.00.
+There is almost no difference between the performance of the models on the test set; both do a reasonable job; the third order polynomial model gives an error of 1.03, which is very similar to the error given by the simpler model 1.00.

 ![plot of chunk 2015-07-08-test-regularisation](/figures/2015-07-08-test-regularisation-1.png)